boujuan/optuna-dashboard-hitl-pruner/chrome-extension/README.md

 ## How It Works

+**This extension works TOGETHER with your monitor system - it cannot work independently.**

 1. The extension monitors the Optuna Dashboard pages
 2. It injects action buttons into the trial list and detail views
-3. When clicked, it makes API calls to update the trial's note
+3. When clicked, it makes API calls to update the trial's note with "PRUNE" or "FAIL"
-4. Your existing monitor detects the "PRUNE" or "FAIL" keywords and takes action
+4. Your existing monitor (human_trial_monitor.py) detects these keywords and takes action
+5. The monitor actually changes the trial state - the extension just adds the keywords

 ## Technical Details